 The Ian J. Elliott Memorial Scholarship supports a small number of awards up $1,000 a piece to help cover overseas internship and study abroad related expenses, (i.e. airfare, room and board, transportation).
 Students must be enrolled as a UWM student and a declared student (at the time of application) in the Global Studies degree program or the International Studies major with a minimum GPA of 2.5.
 Application Form

 The College of Letters & Science awards the Roberta and J. Martin Klotsche Scholarship to a small number of outstanding students majoring in International Studies or Global Studies.
 Scholarships are in the $1000-$1500 range.
-Students who are eligible for this scholarship receive an invitation to apply around December 1st.
+Students who are eligible for this scholarship will be invited to apply in the fall semester.

 The Center for International Education, the College of Letters & Science, and Global Studies are proud of the recipients of these scholarships, listed below for recent award cycles: